-- Penley Knipe: I don't know Henry's wife's name. - [Transcriber's note: Henry and Carol Brower Wilhelm are Co-founders, Wilhelm Imaging Research] - Gary Schneider: Okay, and she used to make mats.
-She used to make mats for us.
-She was an incredibly careful-is a better word to use-mat maker.
+Penley Knipe: I don't know Henry's wife's name.

+[Transcriber's note: Henry and Carol Brower Wilhelm are Co-founders, Wilhelm Imaging incredibly careful-is a better word to use-mat maker.
 She would choose exactly the right boards.
 She was amazing.
 Oh.
+Carol Brower.

+Research]

-Carol Brower. - Penley Knipe: Okay. - Gary Schneider: Okay.
-She brought Henry before he was-as he was beginning-as they were beginning to write the book on conservation.
+Gary Schneider: Okay, and she used to make mats.
+She used to make mats for us.
+She was an beginning to write the book on conservation.
 It was also going to be conservation of black-and-white at that point.
 And so she brought him into the lab, and we sat down and had a full day's conversation.
 They were amazing.
 They're amazing, those two.
 And he promised me-because I wasn't going to print anything giclee or iris.
 It just wasn't going to happen.

+Gary Schneider: Okay.
+She brought Henry before he was-as he was beginning-as they were

-It's too fugitive. - Penley Knipe: You weren't going to go there. - Gary Schneider: And I didn't really like how they looked.
-There was something really like overly-well, they're beautiful, it's true, they really are, but they're very fugitive. - Penley Knipe: And they're very different than a chromogenic. - Gary Schneider: They're very different from a chromogenic.
+It's too fugitive.

+Penley Knipe: You weren't going to go there.

+Gary Schneider: And I didn't really like how they looked.
+There was something really like overly-well, they're beautiful, it's true, they really are, but they're very fugitive.

+Penley Knipe: And they're very different than a chromogenic.

+Gary Schneider: They're very different from a chromogenic.
 But I'm going to get to this chromogenic issue.
 Because chromogenic is beautiful, it's true.
 Anyway, but he promised me pigment.
 He promised me pigmented ink.
-And he said once pigmented ink comes in-that's stable enough. - Penley Knipe: So he was saying wait for the pigmented inks. - Gary Schneider: Wait for the-it's inevitable.
+And he said once pigmented ink comes in-that's stable enough.

+Penley Knipe: So he was saying wait for the pigmented inks.

+Gary Schneider: Wait for the-it's inevitable.
 This is going back.
 I don't know.
 We could like trace it, right?

 Penley Knipe: Sure.

 Gary Schneider: This goes back decades.
 This is '80s.

 Penley Knipe: This is a while ago.

 Gary Schneider: It's maybe even like late '80s, early '90s.
 It's got to be.
 Because I started shooting color in-oh, no, no, no, no, no, no, what am I thinking?
-In late '90s.
+In late

+'90s.
 What date is this?
+This is...

-This is Penley Knipe: Helen.
+Penley Knipe: Helen.

 Gary Schneider: Helen is like-oh thank you.
 You are organized.
+This is great...

-This is great Penley Knipe: Helen is 2000.
+Penley Knipe: Helen is 2000.

 Gary Schneider: Yeah, 2000.
 So like maybe this was '98, '97 that they came in.

-[00:30:19] Gary Schneider: So I started shooting color.
+Gary Schneider: So I started shooting color.
 Assuming I'd be able to print them pigmented ink.

 Penley Knipe: Oh, okay, that was the plan.

 Gary Schneider: Or at least pigment.
 That was the plan.
 Because I wanted to control it.
 And by the time I had to begin to print them, it wasn't sophisticated enough.
 Because I tried everything.
 There were-Epson wasn't making printers yet, right?

 Penley Knipe: Right.

 Gary Schneider: So I had a print made, and it was just awful.
 And so I had to make-I tried to make a Cibachrome.
+And they were...

-And they were Penley Knipe: You didn't like that.
+Penley Knipe: You didn't like that.

 Gary Schneider: Well, I had to work with printers.

 Penley Knipe: Right.
 And you were used to doing it yourself and controlling that whole thing, yeah.

-Gary Schneider Interview Transcript, Artists Documentation Program, CTSMA, 06/28/2012 Video: adp2012d_schneider_edmast_a.mp4 / Interview #: VI2000-020.2012d / TRT: 01:28:59
+${\it Gary Schneider Interview Transcript, Artists \ Documentation \ Program, \ CTSMA, 06/28/2012}$

+Video: adp2012d_schneider_001va.mp4 / Interview #: VI2000-020.2012d / TRT: 01:28:59 finally realized I had to do LightJet, because that meant there was going to be a file, and we could tweak the file and then print this thing.
+So I went to Laumont [Studio, NY] and they all but threw me out.
+I was just impossible.
+I was just impossible.
+So...